Overview

 Limitation:

 - If you press the Escape key (either on a physical or virtual keyboard), Player will exit and Windows will display an empty black screen.
-You will have to log out/login again or start Windows Explorer to restart the Player.
+You must log out/login again or start Windows Explorer to restart the Player.

 So if you have a keyboard attached to the kiosk and may wish to capture the ESC key from with the experiences deployed on the kiosk.